-Using Body Measurement Index (BMI) figures, the data from all the studies were combined.
+Using Body Mass Index (BMI) figures, the data from all the studies were combined.
 The team found that compared with normal weight people, overweight people had a 6 percent lower risk of death.
 However, obese people were found to have an 18 percent higher risk of death.

 For the least obese, the risk of death was 5 percent lower than for normal weight people, but for those who were the most obese, the risk of death was 29 percent higher.